Boeing KC-46 Pegasus

 The Boeing KC-46 Pegasus is an American military aerial refueling and strategic military transport aircraft developed by Boeing from its 767 jet airliner.
 In February 2011, the tanker was selected by the United States Air Force (USAF) as the winner in the KC-X tanker competition to replace older Boeing KC-135 Stratotankers.
-The first aircraft was delivered to the Air Force in January 2019.
-The Air Force intends to procure 179 Pegasus aircraft by 2027.
+The first aircraft was delivered to the USAF in January 2019.

+The USAF intends to procure 179 tankers by 2027.
+The Air Force indicated that the number of KC-46A aircraft to be procured had increased to 188 which is the absolute maximum number available under the original deal.
+The Air Force has also elected to pursue a "Tanker Production Extension Program" which will lead to a new contract with Boeing for up to 75 new KC-46A.
+The total airfare program would grow to 288 KC-46A if all options are exercised.

 Development

 Background

 In 2001, the U.S. Air Force began a procurement program to replace around 100 of its oldest KC-135E Stratotankers, and selected Boeing's KC-767.
 The Boeing tanker received the KC-767A designation from the United States Department of Defense in 2002 and appeared in the 2004 edition of DoD model designation report.
 The USAF decided to lease 100 KC-767 tankers from Boeing.

 U.S. Senator John McCain and others criticized the draft leasing agreement as being wasteful and problematic.
 In response to protests, the USAF struck a compromise in November 2003, whereby it would purchase 80 KC-767s and lease 20 more.
 In December 2003, the Pentagon announced a freeze on the program over an investigation into alleged corruption that led to the jailing of one of its former procurement executives who applied to work for Boeing.
-The KC-767A contract was officially canceled by the DoD in January 2006.
+The KC-767A contract was canceled by the DoD in January 2006.